-This latest newsletter edition looks at the new pages recently added to the Hardware Repair Section, and some of the topics posted on the eComputerZ Social Media sites.
+This latest newsletter edition looks at the new pages recently added to the Basic Computer Learning Section, and some of the topics posted on the eComputerZ Social Media sites.

 Let's kick off with new pages, which focus on what you need to test and fix your own computer, saving you money in the long run.

 Page 1 - Computer Tool Kit looks at the core tools you need before starting to thinking about repairing your own equipment.
 This includes:

 The focus is on managing electrostatic discharge (ESD), after an experience early in my career brought about a swift end to a new hard disk drive!

 Page 3 - PC Tool Kit looks at the various testers available today for self diagnosis of potential hardware issues, including:

 Each page includes pictures, step-by-step instructions and video's to help you understand what each item does and how to use them properly.